daeh/zotero-markdb-connect/README.md

 Opens an existing markdown note in [Obsidian](https://obsidian.md), [logseq](https://logseq.com), or the system's default markdown note editor (e.g. [Zettlr](https://www.zettlr.com), [Typora](https://typora.io)) from the contextual menu of a Zotero item.

 N.B.
-Beginning with `v0.1.0`, *MarkDB-Connect* will support Zotero 7 exclusively.
-The last release for Zotero 6 is [`v0.0.25`](https://github.com/daeh/zotero-markdb-connect/releases/tag/v0.0.25).
+Beginning with `v0.1.0`, _MarkDB-Connect_ will support Zotero 7 exclusively.
+The last release for Zotero 6 is [`v0.0.26`](https://github.com/daeh/zotero-markdb-connect/releases/tag/v0.0.26).

 ## Instalation

 - Download the plugin (the `.xpi` file) from the latest release: https://github.com/daeh/zotero-markdb-connect/releases/latest
-- Open Zotero (version 7.x; for Zotero 6 use [v0.0.25](https://github.com/daeh/zotero-markdb-connect/releases/tag/v0.0.25))
+- Open Zotero (version 7.x; for Zotero 6 use [v0.0.26](https://github.com/daeh/zotero-markdb-connect/releases/tag/v0.0.26))
 - From `Tools -> Add-ons`
 - Select `Install Add-on From File...` from the gear icon
 - Choose the `.xpi` file (e.g. `markdb-connect-0.1.0.xpi`)